kiis-cybersecurity-and-ethics/kiis-cybersecurity-and-ethics.github.io/index-2024.md

 - Discuss homework
 - Read [Hacker Finds Instagram Account Takeover Flaw Worth $10,000](https://www.securityweek.com/hacker-finds-instagram-account-takeover-flaw-worth-10000/)
+Go to [TryHack<Me](https://tryhackme.com/) and make an account.
+- Walkthrough of the [Intro to Networking](https://tryhackme.com/room/introtonetworking) room.
-- Go to [TryHack<Me](https://tryhackme.com/) and make an account.
-Complete the [TryHackMe Tutorial](https://tryhackme.com/r/room/tutorial) and Task 1 on Web Application Security the [Learning Cyber Security Path](https://tryhackme.com/r/room/beginnerpathintro).
+- Complete the [TryHackMe Tutorial](https://tryhackme.com/r/room/tutorial) and Task 1 on Web Application Security the [Learning Cyber Security Path](https://tryhackme.com/r/room/beginnerpathintro).
-- Then complete the [Intro to Networking](https://tryhackme.com/room/introtonetworking) room.
 - Explore other rooms on TryHackMe.
 - **Prompt 2: Discuss your reaction to TryHackMe and how it might be of benefit.**